 Islam in the West Program

-- Increasing knowledge of Muslim Minorities in secular and democratic contexts in the West and shed light on their positions vis-a-vis the Muslim world at large.
+- Increase knowledge of Muslim Minorities in secular and democratic contexts in the West and shed light on their positions vis-a-vis the Muslim world at large.

 - Establish a systematic comparison between Muslims in Europe and Muslims in America.